zowe/docs-site/docs/user-guide/install-zowe-zos-convenience-build.md

    **Note:** Zowe version 1 had a script `zowe-install.sh` that created a separate Zowe runtime directory from the expanded contents of the Zowe PAX file.
 Zowe v2 no longer has this step. **In Zowe v2, the contents of the expanded Zowe PAX file are the Zowe runtime directory.**

-## Step 3: Add the `zwe` command to your PATH
+## Step 3: (Optional) Add the `zwe` command to your PATH

 The `zwe` command is provided in the `<RUNTIME_DIR>/bin` directory.
-You can add this Zowe bin directory to your `PATH` environment variable so you can execute the `zwe` command without having to fully qualify its location.
-To update your PATH, run the following command:
+You can optionally add this Zowe bin directory to your `PATH` environment variable so you can execute the `zwe` command without having to fully qualify its location.
+To update your `PATH`, run the following command:

 ```
 export PATH=${PATH}:<RUNTIME_DIR>/bin
 ```

+`<RUNTIME_DIR>` should be replaced with your real Zowe runtime directory path.
 This will update the `PATH` for the current shell.
 To make this update persistent, you can add the line to your `~/.profile` file, or the `~/.bashProfile` file if you are using a bash shell.
 To make this update system wide, you can update the `/etc/.profile` file.
 Once the PATH is updated, you can execute the `zwe` command from any USS directory.
 For the remainder of the documentation when `zwe` command is referenced, it is assumed that it has been added to your `PATH`.

 The `zwe` command has built in help that can be retrieved with the `-h` suffix.
 For example, type `zwe -h` to display all of the supported commands.
 These are broken down into a number of sub-commands.